-The UK remains a great option, whether you are interested in buying a property for your own personal use or for investment purposes.
+The UK, and Manchester in particular, remains a great option whether you are interested in buying a property for your own personal use or for investment purposes.
 The country has built a reputation to be a highly dynamic and vibrant country.
-Its property market continues to thrive, in addition to its global reputation in education remaining strong – the country has an increasing number of young professionals choosing to remain in the country, plus UK is among the best performing countries worldwide.
+Real estate investment in Manchester and the UK continues to thrive, in addition to its global reputation in education remaining strong.
+The country has an increasing number of young professionals choosing to remain in the country, plus the UK is among the best performing countries worldwide.

 HIGHEST AMOUNT OF INVESTMENT IN REAL ESTATE IN EUROPE